Tennis elbow injury claims

 Many elbow injury compensation claims are work-related.
 Using the arms to repeat the same task over and over, for example, typing, can stress the tendons and cause a repetitive strain injury.
 Tendons can also be damaged through strenuous overuse of the elbow, for example, if the elbow is overloaded or twisted during lifting and carrying activities.

-Anyone who has developed tennis elbow within the last three years through no fault of their own may be eligible to make a claim for compensation.
+Anyone who has developed tennis elbow within the last three years through no fault of their own may be eligible to make a work-related claim for injury compensation.
 If the tennis elbow has developed as a result of poor working conditions, then the claim would be made against your employer.